• Skip to primary navigation

 Kori's tips.

-• The creamy dijon mustard sauce can be made well in advance.
+• The creamy Dijon mustard sauce can be made ahead of time and gently reheated.

 FAQs